 In this article, we’ll look at how to identify spider mites, the damage they cause, and how to get rid of them.

 The spider mite belongs to the Acari family of insects, which includes about 1200 species.

 Acari is the “mite” family, which also includes ticks.
 It’s part of the Arachnida (arachnid) class.

 Like other arachnids, a spider mite spins protective silk webs.

-In fact, this is often the most noticeable sign of a spider mite infestation.
+In fact, this is often the most noticeable telltale sign of spider mite populations.

 Spider mites are incredibly small, measuring less than 0.04″ inches in size.

-The tiny mites produce small, transparent eggs and then spin the webbing to shield the colony and offspring from predators.
+The tiny mites produce small, transparent eggs and then spin the webbing to shield the colony and offspring from spider mite predators.

 The eggs hatch within several days and the young mites become mature within five days.